fizt656/FutureZone/README.md

    ```
    python main.py [character_name]
    ```
-   If no character name is provided, the bot will default to "Eli".
+   If no character name is provided, the bot will default to "Aldwyn".

 ### Manual Installation